Hesperian Health Guides

 Birth control pills (oral contraceptives or "the pill")

-When a woman takes a birth control pill at the same time every day, this method is one of the most effective ways to avoid pregnancy.
+When a woman takes a birth control pill at the same time every day, this is an effective way to prevent pregnancy.

 How to Take Birth Control Pills

-Pills come in packets of 21 or 28 tablets.
-If a woman is using a 28-day packet, she should take one pill every day.
+A woman using a 28-day packet should take one pill every day.
 Women will usually have light monthly bleeding during the last 7 days of a pill packet.
 As soon as she finishes one packet, she should begin taking a new one.

 Pills will not prevent pregnancy until a woman has been taking them for about a week.
-So during the first 7 days after starting birth control pills, she should use condoms or another barrier method during sex that can cause pregnancy.
+So during the first 7 days after starting birth control pills, she should use condoms or another barrier method or avoid penis-in-vagina sex.

 What if a woman forgets to take her pill?